jkeefe/weather-newsrooms-ona24/README.md

 - Pick "Commit & Sync"
 - You will be warned that there are no changes staged, and do you want to stage and all of your changes.
 Say "Yes"

-#### When you're done for the day
+#### Closing up when you're done for the day

 Running computers cost money.
-You get 60 hours free every month and 15 gigabytes of storage.
-But let's not waste those free hours.
+You get 60 hours free Codespace time every month and 15 gigabytes of storage.
+The Codespace will shut down after you haven't used it for a while, but but let's not waste those free minutes!

-- Go to (github.com/codespaces)[https://github.com/codespaces]
+- While logged into Github, go to (github.com/codespaces)[https://github.com/codespaces]
 - Pick the three dots next to the Active codespace.
 - Chose "Stop codespace"
 - If you forget, don't worry: It'll shut down automatically after 30 minutes.
 But why waste that?
 - Go back to the main tab, and you'll see it's gone
 - Can restart

-### Weather Warnings Code

-- Open the `warnings` folder
-- Look at the Makefile in that folder
-- Open the Terminal
-- `cd warnings`
-- `make clean`
-- `make download`

-Don't do `make warnings` yet.
-Let's look at what this does!

-- okay, when John says so, do `make warnings`

-Try each of these and then run `make warnings` again.

-- **Add a full description:** uncomment line 87 (delete the `//`)
-- **Add a map link, using geojson.io!** uncomment lines 89-92
-- **Ignore warnings we've seen before:** uncomment the others ...
-  - line 57
-  - lines 72-79
-  - line 94
-  - line 98

-### Making it work for Slack
+## Making a Warnings Bot

+It'd be great to get notified when there are new warnings!
+One way to pull that off is to send new warnings to Slack.
+Here's how to do that ...

+### Setting up Slack to receive real-time warnings

+Slack is a messaging platform used by a lot of newsrooms, and it's surprisingly good at showing messages from robots.
+Also?
+This will work in a _free Slack workspace_.
+So even if you don't have full access to your organization's Slack system, you can do this all on your own if you want; just make a new workspace at `slack.com`.

-You need to make a Slack app (it's easier than that sounds) and get a "bot token."
+You'll need to make a Slack _app_ (it's easier than that sounds) and get a "bot token."

 The only catch is that depending on your existing Slack setup, you may need to get an administrator to approve the creation of an app.
 The good thing is that you are only requesting the ability to `chat:write`, which is simply posting into a channel.

-Also?
-This works in a _free Slack workspace_.
-So you can do this all on your own if you want; just make a new workspace at `slack.com`.

 OK, here's what to do: